fosterrath-mila/ift6759/faq.md

 No, that terminal seems unable (as of 2019/01/15) to capture the changes in environment variables needed to 'activate' an environment.

+## How do create a SSH key to avoid entering my username and password each time?

+Ubuntu and Mac OS users can follow [these instructions](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) to generate an SSH keypair.
+The same process can be used to [authenticate with GitHub](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).